Red nugget: Formation of red nuggets

 Red nuggets are galaxies that have stopped forming new stars.
 Some have not undergone any sort of merger throughout their lifetime and are therefore considered "naked".
 These red nugget galaxies come from galaxies, which were still forming new stars, that have since been quenched.
 There are a few theories for what could quench these young galaxies and form red nuggets.
 One is that red nuggets are formed from massive black holes.
-Once the black hole get massive enough, it releases a large amount of energy.
+Once the black hole gets massive enough, it releases a large amount of energy.
 If it releases enough, the galaxies are quenched and depart from the main sequence of star formation, which stops the formation of new young stars within the galaxy, eventually forming red nuggets.
 Another theory says that red nuggets are young elliptical galaxies and form into more massive elliptical galaxies after undergoing a galaxy merger.

 Galaxies with more mass quench earlier than galaxies with low amounts of mass because galaxies with low amounts of mass try to quench several times.
 The compaction happens due to a fierce period of inflow involving (mostly small) mergers and counter-rotating streams or recycled gas.
 It is also frequently associated with extreme disc instability.
 The quenching happens because of the extremely high star formation rate (SFR), stellar and supernova feedback, and possibly also active galactic nuclei feedback due to the high gas density in the center of the red nugget.

+An alternative evolutionary pathway is that some red nuggets may now be the spheroidal "bulge" component of local lenticular galaxies that acquired two-dimensional stellar disks over cosmic time.
+Observational searches in the nearby universe indicate that compact, massive bulges are abundant, but are typically "hidden" inside a larger stellar disk.
+Consequently, their presence is only revealed when performing detailed bulge-disk decompositions of the galaxy's light.
+Furthermore, high-redshift surveys may sometimes miss the fainter disks of distant galaxies due to depth limitations and cosmological surface brightness dimming, recovering only the brighter compact structures.
+Spectrophotometric analyses of massive disk galaxies suggest that approximately 85% assembled "inside-out," developing their stellar disks around pre-existing compact cores.
+About one-third of these bulges are older, highly compact structures that formed rapidly at z ∼ 6, indicating they are ancient spheroidal relics that spent several billion years as "naked" red nuggets before gradually acquiring their surrounding disks.